dektlong/frontend-ux/README.md

 # Introduction
-An Accelerator to create internal APIs for online stores.
+An Accelerator to create frontend UX with ReactJS

-The frontend service fits into a larger Online Store application, which includes a WebUI, an edge service, as well as caching and database services.

-The service can be accessed from a Web UI or directly at the endpoints it exposes.
+The app should expose a Web UI or accesible via an open API endpoint.

 ## Internal API Endpoints